Perhaps the most profound form of memory keeping is documenting thankfulness. Documenting our gratitude for life’s blessings can transform our lives.

 - delicious dinners

 Each of these gifts is a piece of my story.
-I think a personal gratitude journal, like this one from Blessings Unlimited, is something that anyone can start, and a legacy of thankfulness is a beautiful one to leave.
+I think a personal gratitude journal is something that anyone can start, and a legacy of thankfulness is a beautiful one to leave.

 For Your Family